chrishunt/stories/src/markdown/2019-01-30-3-times-to-maupin.md

 coyote problem.
 There are too many of them and they have lice.
 On top of that, the state is trying to re-introduce wild birds into the area and the coyotes keep killing them.
-The coyotes do have some predators (giant cats mostly), but there's not enough to keep the population down.
+The coyotes do have some predators (giant cats mostly), but there's not enough of them to keep the population down.

 </div>